 As in our preparation post, I’d like to point out that we are traveling the country living mainly on BLM areas, National Forests, and state campsites- keeping our time in the cities to a day or two.
 We work remotely and generally tend to play outdoors in our free time.
 For those living in one area and at a 9-5 office job this post will seem woefully inadequate.

 Leaving your Dog in the Vehicle

 Is it even legal?

 Public perception, especially in hot states, is that it’s outright illegal to leave your dog in the car.
 And for good reason: a car in the sun on a hot day can heat-stroke out your pup quickly.
 The public has been educated fairly well recently to avoid this, and I’m not complaining.
-I’ve done some casual research on this and it appears that it’s not explicitly illegal in most states, it only becomes illegal under conditions that are potentially unsafe for your pet.
+I’ve done some casual research on this and it appears that it’s not explicitly illegal in most states.
+With the exception of Nevada, it only becomes illegal under conditions that are potentially unsafe for your pet.
 There are also a number of good Samaritan laws protecting citizens from prosecution if they break into your vehicle to save your pet.
 See the animallaw.info website for the breakdown per state.

 What does this mean?
 It means you should legally be in the clear as long as you are careful about the real-time living conditions of your vehicle.
 That being said, it might be good to mentally prepare to accept that it is possible that someone might break a window to protect your pet.

 How to keep your dog comfortable while you’re gone